 Locale of study area

 The survey based experiment was conducted in three districts of West Bengal viz., Birbhum, Malda and Murshidabad (Fig.1) where sericulture is popular and mulberry cultivation is common agricultural practice throughout the year.
-In general, the said districts are fall under irrigated lateritic and Gangetic alluvium soil conditions.
+In general, the said districts fall under irrigated lateritic and Gangetic alluvium soil conditions.

-Fig.1: District map of West Bengal where the study is conducted.
+Fig.1.
+District map of West Bengal where the study is conducted

 Sampling

 A total of 75 soil samples comprising 25 farmers of each district viz., Malda, Murshidabad and Birbhum of West Bengal were collected at 0-30 cm depths from each location.
-The sampling was done just after the pruning of mulberry plant during the month of January – February.
-The soil chemical properties of pH, EC, OC, N, P, and K were tested as per the standard laboratory protocol.
+The sampling was done just after the pruning of mulberry plants during the month of January – February.
+The soil chemical properties like pH, EC, OC, N, P, and K were tested as per standard laboratory protocols.

 2.3 Calculation of PDI (Percent Disease Index)

-By adding up each plant/leaf rating and standardizing by the total number of plants/leaves and the highest possible score, the PDI (Percent Disease Index) is measured the severity of five diseases of mulberry [Horsfall–Barratt (H–B) scale 1945].
-The formula used as follows;
+By adding up each plant/leaf rating and standardizing by the total number of plants/leaves and the highest possible score, the PDI (Percent Disease Index) was measured the severity of five diseases of mulberry [Horsfall–Barratt (H–B) scale 1945].
+The following formula was used to calculate PDI

 PDI (%) = [Sum of (Rating Score × Number of affected parts)] / [Total number of parts examined × Maximum possible score] × 100.